 From April 2015, consumers will have greater choice about how they access their Defined Contribution (DC) pension savings.
 We are concerned that consumers, who do not take regulated advice, may not have enough information to make these important decisions, which for some may be irreversible.

-Last year we produced near final rules requiring firms to tell their customers about Pension Wise, and to include a recommendation, in customer communications about retirement options, that consumers consult Pension Wise or take regulated advice.
+Last year we produced near final rules requiring firms to tell their customers about Pension Wise (now MoneyHelper's Pension Wise), and to include a recommendation, in customer communications about retirement options, that consumers consult Pension Wise or take regulated advice.
 We stated that we would consider the need to strengthen consumer protections further in our rules.